William Mark Nixon

 Ada Nixon was a committee member of St John’s Church and for many years ran a Bible Class for young men in her home, William having built a large veranda on the back of the house for these meetings.
 She was remembered as a very kind lady with a deep religious faith.

 In 1918 Charles Nixon enlisted to join his brothers George and Allen already with the Australian Imperial Force in France where George had been badly gassed.
 In April 1918, George was awarded the French Croix de Guerre.
+Allen drove a field ambulance.
 On 24 September 1918, Lieutenant Charles Nixon, who served with the 4th Brigade, Australian Field Artillery, died of wounds.
 For many years afterwards Ada Nixon would hear the roar of guns in a thunderstorm, bringing back memories of her dead son.

 In 1921 the Nixons sold their second home in Malton Road and moved into the smaller one alongside, which had been designed by their son Charles in 1910 and then leased.
 The name ‘Lynwood’ moved with them.
 William retired from architectural work when he was nearly 70 years old and died two years later in 1931.
 Ada Nixon remained in Beecroft with her sister-in-law for two or three years and on the latter’s death sold the house and moved to North Sydney and later Balgowlah.
-She died in Balgowlah about 1947.
+She died in Balgowlah on 11 th July 1945.